-338 At the bottom of the profiles during the outflowing tide (northward flow), we 339 found Shelf Waters (HSSW and LSSW) at Stations 2 & 3 (inner shelf), 24 & 100 (JB), 340 and 55 (DB).
-In contrast, we do not find these water masses during the incoming 341 (southward flow) when the deepest waters are much warmer and fit the Modified Shelf 342 Water (MSW) definition of Orsi and Weiderwohl (2009).
-At the stations that contain 343 HSSW and LSSW we see dFe and dMn concentrations continually increasing in the 344 bottom $\sim 100$ m towards the deepest sample $\sim 30$ m above the sediments.
-The 345 concentrations of dAl also increase at most of these stations except for station 3 which 346 intersteingly is the only one with LSSW in the deepest water.
-Where available, pFe 347 values (both total and leachable) are also high and increase towards the sediments in the 348 deep waters at stations 55 and 24, but those samples were not collected as close to the 349 bottom as the dissolved samples.
-We take this as evidence of a common benthic source for these elements probably as a result of the release of pore waters from the sediments or perhaps remineralization of material within the benthic nepheloid layer supported by the strong tidal action on the shelf.
-This would be similar to the observations reported by Hatta et al. (2013), for the Bransfield Strait region.
+At the bottom of the profiles during the outflowing tide (northward flow), we found Shelf Waters (HSSW, neutral density >28.27 kg m-3 and temperature <1.85°C, Orsi and Wiederwohl, 2009) at Stations 24 and 100 (Joides Basin, JB), and 55 (DB).
+In contrast, we did not find these water masses during the incoming (southward flow) when the deepest waters were much warmer and fit the Modified Shelf Water (MSW) definition of neutral density >28.27 kg m-3 and temperature >1.85°C (Orsi and Weiderwohl., 2009).
+Details are shown in Table 2 and Fig. S2.
+We also found HSSW and LSSW at the inner shelf stations (Stations 2 and 3, Figs. S2 and S3) where are not strongly correlated the out and/or incoming flow (shown in Table 2).
+At the stations that contain HSSW and LSSW, we see dFe and dMn concentrations continually increasing in the bottom $\sim 100$ m towards the deepest sample $\sim 30$ m above the sediments.
+The concentrations of dAl also increased or were higher than 1.5 nM at most of these stations except for Station 3, which interestingly is the only one with LSSW in the deepest water (Fig. S3).
+Where available, pFe values (both T-pFe and L-pFe) were also high and increased towards the sediments in the deep waters at Stations 55 and 24 (Fig. S3), but those samples were not collected as close to the bottom as the dissolved samples.
+We take this as evidence of a common benthic source for these dissolved elements probably as a result of the release of pore waters from the sediments (from remineralization) or perhaps by desorption from suspended particles within the benthic nepheloid layer, supported by the strong tidal action on the shelf.
+This would be similar to the observations reported by Hatta et al. (2013) for the Bransfield Strait region.
 Additional support for this idea comes from Marsay et al. (2014), who recently reported a high benthic flux of dFe from the sediments in the southern part of Ross Sea continental shelf during the austral summer 2012.

-357 3.3 Modified Circumpolar Deep Water (MCDW)
+3.3 Modified Circumpolar Deep Water (MCDW)